telekom/sysrepo-plugin-interfaces/tests/manual_tests.md

 The `statistics` node contains various statistics about the interface.
 `discontinuity-time` currently contains the system boot time, as we are currently not aware of an easy way to track interface discontinuities on Linux.

+`last-change` contains the time that the interface last change its operational status.
+This time is tracked by the plugin internally, by receiving updates about changes in the state of the interface.

 `in-octets` tracks the number of bytes received on an interface.
 It is retrieved through `libnl` using the routing part of netlink.